osrf/gazebo_tutorials/set_velocity/tutorial_7.md

 The velocity must be expressed in the world frame in meters per second or radians per second.

 ###  Set Link Velocity Using Joint Motors
-Joint motors can be used to move links by creating a joint connecting the link and the world.
+Joint motors can be used to move links by creating a joint connecting the link to the world.
 It is critical that the joints are created when the velocity is to be applied, and deleted afterwards.

 Linear velocity can be set by creating a prismatic joint between the world and the link to be moved.